imaginestack/Prompt-ML-Workflow/examples/intial-prefs/README.md

 # Initial Preferences Blueprint

-In each GPT session I share an initial pre-context preferences as a baseline foundation for tweaking effective steps and guiding principles that made our previous collaboration on ImagineStack's architecture successful.
+At the start of every GPT session, I share an initial pre-context preferences as a baseline foundation for tweaking effective steps and guiding principles that made our previous collaboration on ImagineStack's architecture successful.
 Use this as a blueprint to replicate the results and maintain the high standards we set.

 ## 1. Foundation Building and Stack Breakdown
 - Start with a **thorough breakdown of each component** in the hybrid Kubernetes stack.
 The initial goal is to establish a comprehensive understanding of **how each element functions independently** and how it integrates with the rest.
 - Carefully document each component (e.g., RKE2, Tailscale, Cilium, HAProxy), clearly explaining its role and purpose in the overall system.
 This **foundational knowledge** will help in making more informed decisions later.